Derek Mason

-Derek Mason (born September 29, 1969) is an American college football coach.
-Mason served as the head football coach at Vanderbilt University from 2014 until midway through the 2020 season.
+Derek Mason (born September 29, 1969) is an American college football coach who is currently the head football coach for Middle Tennessee State University.
+He previously served as head coach at Vanderbilt University from 2014 to 2020.

 Early life and playing career

 Mason attended Camelback High School in Phoenix, Arizona.
-After graduating from high school, he attended Northern Arizona University from 1989 to 1992, where he was a four-year letterman and two-year starter at cornerback.
+After graduating from high school, he attended Northern Arizona University, where he was a four-year letterman and two-year starter at cornerback.

 Coaching career

 After his playing career ended, Mason coached college football at Mesa Community College, Weber State, Bucknell, Utah, St. Mary's, New Mexico State, and Ohio.
 From 2007 to 2009, he coached defensive backs for the Minnesota Vikings of the NFL under Brad Childress, who had been one of his coaches at Northern Arizona.